 When you are away at university, you should register with the local GP: your files will be transferred, and the doctor should have your medical history available.
 You should do this as soon as possible, during Fresher's week.
-Also, if you need to see a specialist, contact Tourettes Action, and we can refer you to the specialist nearest to your area.

 If you are taking medication, you should also inform your supervisor or tutor.